Con te partirò: Duet version

 "Time to Say Goodbye" reached number two on the UK Singles Chart upon its release there in May 1997, and was certified gold.
 It remained in the top 30 for another two months, helped by steady radio airplay on BBC Radio 2, which was overtaking Radio 1 in popularity with an MOR-orientated playlist.

 The duet was included on Brightman's 1997 album Timeless, re-titled as Time to Say Goodbye in the US with the song itself moved to the start of the album.
 Brightman has also recorded a solo version, which was released on the duet single as well as later albums including Classics and Diva: The Singles Collection.
 A live version was released on The Harem World Tour: Live from Las Vegas CD as well as her various tour DVDs.
 Bocelli and Brightman have performed the duet together publicly several times including Bocelli's "Statue of Liberty concert" held in New York City, and "Live in Tuscany" concerts.

 Brightman's solo version serves as the main theme for the 2009 Japanese film Amalfi: Rewards of the Goddess, where she also made a cameo appearance.

+This version is the most popular song played at the Bellagio's fountain show.

-On December 26, 2024, Netflix released the second season of Squid Game, which features the song in the first episode, as Gong Yoo's character "The Recruiter" plays the song during his Russian roulette game against Lee Jung-jae's character, Seong Gi-hun.
+On 26 December 2024, Netflix released the second season of Squid Game, which features the song in the first episode, as Gong Yoo's character "The Recruiter" plays the song during his Russian roulette game against Lee Jung-jae's character, Seong Gi-hun.